1. Home

 If you go straight to A&E you will be asked to book in and speak to a triage nurse so that they can understand what’s happening and how they can help.

 Tip: Going to A&E can involve long waits, especially if you, or the person you are worried about, are physically safe.
 It can help to bring along things that help keep you occupied or calm.
 If you find it hard to be around others in the waiting room, it’s OK to ask for somewhere quiet to wait.
 They may have a separate room or area when needed.
-Having someone with you as an advocatequestion icon can help make sure your voice is heard.
+Having someone with you as an advocatet can help make sure your voice is heard.

 Is it urgent, but no-one’s life is at risk?